Emanuel-Manrique/Real-time-Vehicle-and-Person-Counter-using-YOLOv4-and-OpenCV/README.md

 💻 How to run the project:

 1) Install the required Python libraries with pip install opencv-python numpy.
-2) Download the YOLO weights and configuration files and place them in the same directory as main.py.
+2) Download the YOLO weights and place it in models folder.
 3) Run python main.py.
 4) The application will start a video feed and display the frames with bounding boxes around detected vehicles and people, along with counters for the number of detected objects.
 The feed can be closed by pressing the 'Esc' key. 🎥